 Words by Paul Reilly, AI engineer, founder of flashbitch.com, a largely AI-generated casino reviews website, technology enthusiast and speaker

-Following an SEO career which spanned two decades, Paul turned his attention to the practical uses of artificial intelligence, leading him to regularly drop in on the university AI research team while exploring new ways to make a splash as a casino affiliate.
+Following an SEO career which spanned two decades, Paul turned his attention to the practical uses of ai technology, leading him to regularly drop in on the university AI research team while exploring new ways to make a splash as a casino affiliate.

-Over the coming months, I’ll share an introductory overview of artificial intelligence, concepts, approaches, practical applications from my own experiences, learning resources, tools, datasets.
+Over the coming months, I’ll share an introductory overview of ai technology, concepts, approaches, practical applications from my own experiences, learning resources, tools, datasets.
 I’ll break down many of the concepts behind many of the algorithms used to approximate human brain functions.
 I chose those words “approximate human brain functions” carefully because it’s an important foundational concept.

 So whether we’re predicting player value or detecting fraud, whether we’re automating content generation or labelling images.
 At the centre of artificial intelligence is a trained model which maps inputs to outputs as a mathematical ‘function’.